 9 months+ (size xs: 45-49 cm and size sm: 49-53 cm)

 The scamp has a pinch-free buckle, built-in visor, plenty of ventilation, and comes in two sizes.
 (Again, measure carefully.)
 It’s easy to adjust the tightness by turning the Mini Loc adjustment dial at the back of the helmet.
-Parents love this helmet – there are virtually no complaints about it!
+Parents love the toddler helmets from Giro – there are virtually no complaints about it!

 The Scamp with MIPS (multi-directional impact system) also features an additional inside liner specifically designed to disperse energy in the event of an impact, meaning that the force of an impact would be more evenly distributed.
 Again, parents rave about it.